 We all know that Italian is the language of love, but it’s also among the most useful languages to learn.
 Italy is a key location for business across all of Europe.
 And with a notable presence in cuisine, automobiles, and fashion, it’s not only an asset for personal growth and travel but also a valuable tool for members of the global economy.

-Beyond its obvious economic advantages, of course, Italian serves as a gateway to important artistic, religious, and political histories—across the Mediterranean and within the context of broader Europe.
-Whether you’re reading up on Leonardo da Vinci or figuring out how to cook the most authentic versions of some of your favorite Italian dishes, learning Italian is essential.
+Beyond its obvious economic advantages, Italian serves as a gateway to important artistic, religious, and political histories—across the Mediterranean and within the context of broader Europe.
+Whether you’re reading up on Leonardo da Vinci or figuring out how to cook the most authentic versions of some of your favourite Italian dishes, learning Italian is essential.

 |How do you say … in Italian?||Come si dice … in italiano?||Coome-see dee-che … in it-al-e-an-o|